facebook

 Reform cornerstones of the grid fee rebates for industry

 Accordingly, the reform provides for electricity-intensive companies to be able to reduce their grid fees if they adjust their consumption to the current electricity supply.
 The benchmark here is to be the constantly fluctuating electricity exchange price be.
 This means that companies can reduce their grid fees if they increase their electricity consumption at the time when a lot of renewable electricity is available on the grid, and vice versa.
 This regulation is intended to create incentives to Production in times of high electricity supply increase and in times of scarce supply throttle.
-The main parameter of the new grid fee rebates will therefore be the amount of the individual load change according to the staggered day-ahead hourly prices on the electricity exchange.
+The main parameter for the new grid fee discounts will therefore be the level of the individual load change according to the tiered Day-ahead Hourly prices at the electricity exchange.

 Simone Peter, President of the German Renewable Energy Federation (BEE), praised this approach to the reform of grid fee rebates for industry.
 She said that "the grid fees are intended to send signals to industrial consumers to behave in a market-oriented and systemic manner."
 This could reduce price fluctuations on the electricity market, relieve pressure on the grids and reduce costs.